6 Comments

-Is there a connection better lower sociability and decreasing discretionary income?
+Is there a connection between lower sociability and decreasing discretionary income?
 While I wouldn’t suspect it to be the sole driver, not having the income to pursue hobbies, have meals out, etc could be accelerating the change.

 It could definitely play a part.
 I was told this week that Tube journeys for 15-24s are massively down.
 This could be a sign that people just don't have the money to venture out.
 I'm trying to get public data on it.